 The citizens of Zaragoza and for that matter, other parts of Aragon, took their time to fully come to terms with football.
 Organised competitions did not truly get underway until 1915, a good decade or so later than neighbouring Catalunya.
 The first important team to emerge in the Aragonese capital was Iberia Sport Club, which was founded on 24 March 1917 and went on to dominate the early years of the regional championship.
 The only real challenge Iberia experienced came in the form of Sociedad Atletica Stadium, who were formed in 1919 and pipped Iberia to the championship in 1924 & 1925.
 Another team founded in 1919, Zaragoza Football Club, joined forces with Sociedad Atletica Stadium in 1925 to create Club Deportiva Real Zaragoza, but Iberia continued to reign supreme and featured in the inaugural season of La Segunda in 1928-29.

-Iberia was undoubtedly helped by the foresight of its directors who had developed the city’s first purpose-built stadium, Campo de Torrero.
-Opened on 7 October 1923 with a match against Osasuna (1-4 defeat), Torrero was to the south the city centre in the La Paz district.
+Iberia was undoubtedly helped by the foresight of its directors, who had developed the city’s first purpose-built stadium, Campo de Torrero.
+Opened on 7 October 1923 with a match against Osasuna (1-4 defeat), Torrero was to the south the city centre, between the La Paz & Torrero districts.
 It featured concrete terracing on all four sides of the ground.
-On opening, the west side featured a short, pitched cover over the terrace, but this was soon replaced by a small raised stand that featured seating for directors, a sort of forerunner of the modern-day private box.
+On opening, the west side featured a short, pitched cover over the terrace, but this was soon replaced by a small raised stand that featured seating for directors.
 With a capacity of 8,000, it was one of the best-appointed stadiums outside of the traditional footballing heartlands of Catalunya and the Basque Country.
 This fact was recognised by the Spanish Football Federation when Torrero was selected to host the 1927 final of the Copa del Rey and an international match on 14 April 1929.
 A capacity crowd watched on as La Selección trounced France 8-1.